Public Records We Maintain

 The Board of County Commissioners maintains public records for its following departments:

-We do not maintain the public records of consitutional officers or state agencies
+We do not maintain the public records of constitutional officers or state agencies.

 Public Records Requests